navibyte/geospatial/dart/geocore/README.md

     ],
   );

-  // write the feture collection to the content interface of the encoder
+  // write the feture collection to the content writer of the encoder
-  // (encoder.content is FeatureContent)
+  // (encoder.writer is FeatureContent)
-  collection.writeTo(encoder.content);
+  collection.writeTo(encoder.writer);

   // print GeoJSON text
   print(encoder.toText());